toniwilliams1/Crypto-Coin-Data/README.md

 Please adhere to this project's `code of conduct`.

 ## Lessons Learned:
-This app taught me how to use JavaScript on the back-end with NodeJS.
+This app taught me how to use JavaScript on the backend with Node.js.
 I learned how to build my own API and use CRUD functionalities.

 ## Authors: